US DoD: US, UK, French Strikes Aimed At 'Chemical Research Infrastructure'

+The was a "one-time strike," the head of the Pentagon said.
+The full operation was completed in less than 60 minutes.

-Three main chemical sites were targeted, as well as one command center, according to the Joint Chiefs of Staff.
-120 missiles were launched, about two times as many as last year when 59 Tomahawk missiles targeted the Shayrat air field.
+Three main chemical weapons-related sites were targeted, as well as one command center, according to the Joint Chiefs of Staff (JCS).

-The operations are now complete.
-Continued barrages will not take place, unless Assad uses chemical weapons again, Pentagon chief Jim Mattis said.
+Continued air strikes will not take place, unless Assad uses chemical weapons again, Mattis told reporters.

-These targets were made with the goal of minimizing any impact on Russian forces, according to JCS.
+These targets were decided on with the goal of minimizing impact on Russian forces and civilians, according to JCS.

-The deconfliction line with Russia was "active" this week, and the US followed normal use of deconfliction lines with Russia, as is protocol for clearing the airspace, JCS said.
+The deconfliction line with Russia was "active" this week, Dunford noted.
+US Central Command followed normal protocols when communicating across the deconfliction channel with Russia for clearing the airspace, JCS said.

-"This wave of strikes is over," Dunford said.
+"This wave of strikes is over," Dunford emphasized.
 When asked how many missiles were intercepted, Dunford said simply, "I don't know," before stating that US Central Command would have more details over the weekend.
+The Syrian Arab News Agency reported that air defense systems intercepted 20 missiles.

+The United States does not know about any Russian defense systems engaged in airstrikes on Syria, Joint Chiefs of Staff Chairman Gen. Joseph Dunford told reports.

 All comments